tusky-io/ts-sdk/README.md

 The Tusky TypeScript SDK is the official client for [Tusky API](https://docs.tusky.io/).\
 Compatible with both Node.js and web browsers.

+> **_DISCLAIMER_**
+>
+> Please note that this SDK is still under review, and we are planning an audit.
+The use of the SDK is at your own risk.\
+> While we are working hard to ensure its stability and security, we recommend using it with caution at this stage.
+>
+> Please note that changes to the API and interface may occur as we continue to iterate on the SDK.
+We advise you to keep an eye out for updates to stay informed of any changes.
+>
+> By using the SDK, you're helping us improve, and we appreciate your support!

 - [Usage](#usage)
 - [Import](#import)
 - [Quick Start](#quick-start)